iardisasmita/HLCompR/README.md

 #### Data upload to Galaxy
 After quality controls have been performed, upload the FASTQ file(s) to the [Galaxy web platform](https://usegalaxy.eu/).
 For tutorials on how to upload data to Galaxy, see [here](https://galaxyproject.org/support/loading-data/) or [here](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/upload-rules/tutorial.html).

-Additionally, upload the reference genome and anotation that will be used for mapping.
+Additionally, upload the reference genome and annotation that will be used for mapping.
 To ensure uniform processing, please use the files below:

 | Item | Description | Link |
 | --- | --- | --- |